nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * Allows user to have an immediate view of the task lying ahead on current day or week
 * Additional feature of showing productivity of user is useful to motivate user to be on the ball
 * Priority can be set for every task to help decision making in performing task
-* Typos are predicted e.g. "Ev Thursday" is registered as "Every Thursday"
+* Typos are predicted e.g. "Ev Thursday" is registered as "Every Thursday"<br>
 > Weakness:
 * Free version may be limited as we are unable to add to labels to all tasks.
 * Reminders are not available in the free version.